Arpit-Pathak14/hello-world/README.md

 # hello-world
 Hi!
 Everyone
-I am Arpit and I am learning python
+I am Arpit
+I learning python
-I didn't want to become a software, it is all for fun and intreset
+And i used to code only for fun